indra0819-bits/BITS---ML-Sem1-Assignment2/README.md

 # Conclusion

-This project demonstrates a complete end-to-end Machine Learning pipeline including:
+This project demonstrates a full end-to-end ML pipeline with deployment.

-• Data preprocessing
-• Model training and evaluation
-• Performance comparison
-• Interactive deployment using Streamlit

-The comparison shows that **Logistic Regression and XGBoost** perform best for the Titanic dataset, while **KNN struggles in high-dimensional feature space**.
+The application is reusable for **any classification dataset** and provides an **interactive comparison dashboard** for multiple models.